 You will then be able to add the CE logo to either a sewn-in label on your handmade product or a tag style label around your product whichever is more suitable.
 The design and information of this label are also very important.
 This will cover any products you offer for sale in the UK and Europe ONLY!
 If you want to sell your products worldwide then you must check out the laws on toys for those countries too!

 You will have to ensure that all of the fabrics/stuffing etc you use to make your toys have either already been tested to meet the EN71 or you will be required to get them tested yourself.
 If you contact the manufacturer of your products they will be able to tell you this information.
-With socks in particular as they are a clothing garment, they are not required by law to have been tested to these guidelines so you will have to either test the socks yourself or look at getting a 3rd party testing facility to do this for you like Conformance.
-There are many companies out there that offer advice and services in regards to CE Marking so it is best to do your own research and choose a company that can offer you the best for your money.
+With socks in particular, as they are a clothing garment, they are not required by law to have been tested to these guidelines so you will have to either test the socks yourself or look at getting a 3rd party testing facility to do this for you like Conformance.
+There are many companies out there that offer advice and services in regard to CE Marking so it is best to do your own research and choose a company that can offer you the best for your money.

 Some other links which may also be useful:

 Please note: This blog post is intended to help other artisans find out further information regarding handmade toys CE Marking in regards to their own products and ‘Odds & Soxlets’ takes no legal responsibility for the content.”Found this useful wondering how you can show me your appreciation?
 Well, there are some ways you can say thanks and support my website: ➡